New exhibit shines at Crystal Bridges Museum

 BENTONVILLE, Ark.
-(KNWA) — Crystal Bridges Museum of American Art debuted an exhibit Thursday, Oct.
+(KFTA) — Crystal Bridges Museum of American Art debuted an exhibit Thursday, Oct.
 10.

 ‘Crystals in Art: Ancient to Today’ features 75 objects including artwork and artifacts, as well as 10 crystal specimens that explore how crystals have captured the imagination of humans across time, place and culture, according to Public Relations Director Beth Bobbitt.